linode/docs/docs/platform/automating-server-builds.md

     - [Basic Puppet Setup and Configuration](/docs/websites/puppet/basic-puppet-setup-and-configuration/)
     - [Manage and Automate Systems Configuration with Puppet](/docs/websites/puppet/manage-and-automate-systems-configuration-with-puppet/)

 -   **Chef:** An open source configuration management tool that allows you to "turn your infrastructure into code."
 See the [Chef website](https://www.chef.io/) for more information.
-The [knife linode](https://github.com/chef/knife-linode) subcommand can also be used to manage Linodes with Chef.
+The [knife Linode](https://github.com/chef/knife-linode) subcommand can also be used to manage Linodes with Chef.

 -   **Ansible:** A "radically simple" open source platform for configuring and managing systems.
 It works by connecting to your systems via SSH — it doesn't install anything on the remote systems.
 See the [AnsibleWorks website](http://www.ansible.com/) for more information.
-You can find a [Linode module for Ansible on GitHub](https://github.com/lextoumbourou/ansible-linode).
+Read more about the [Linode Module from Ansible](http://docs.ansible.com/ansible/latest/linode_module.html) in the official documentation.

 There are plenty of other third-party configuration management tools to be used should the above options not suit your needs.